 Canisia Lubrin (photo credit: Anna Keenan) was born in St. Lucia and has been published widely in many journals, including Room.
 Her poetry collection, Voodoo Hypothesis, uses folklore from St. Lucia and magic to explore blackness, identity, and contemporary racism. —NK

 4. M. NourbeSe Philip

 In her distinguished career, Philip has published many books of poetry, fiction, and essays, as well as two plays.
 Philip’s incisive and often-experimental writing explores race, social justice, and gender.
 Her 1989 poetry collection, She Tries Her Tongue, Her Silence Softly Breaks, a beautiful and complex exploration of language and colonialism, won the prestigious Casa de las Américas Prize.
 To learn more about M. NourbeSe Philip, read our interview. —AMC

 5. Afua Cooper

 Afua Cooper is a dub poet, historian, and author of numerous books and albums of poetry.
 Her groundbreaking book, The Hanging of Angélique: The Untold Story of Canadian Slavery and the Burning of Old Montréal, which chronicles the story of a slave named Marie-Joseph Angélique in 18th-century Quebec, was nominated for the 2006 Governor General’s Award for non-fiction.
-Since 2011, Cooper has taught at Dalhousie University as the James Robinson Johnston Chair in Black Canadian Studies. —AMC
+Since 2011, Cooper has taught at Dalhousie University as the James Robinson Johnston Chair in Black Canadian Studies.
+In 2018, she became the seventh Poet Laureate of the Halifax Regional Municipality.—AMC

 6. Nalo Hopkinson